-If you're in a place that is too dimly lit, try sitting closer to a window.

-Take care to avoid shadows on your reading material.

-- Make sure you have enough overhead lighting or lamps and windows available in your study area. - Let your family members know that you need bright light for studying and learning.
+During Instruction or Activities If you're in a place that is too dimly lit, try sitting closer to a window.
+Working on Assignments or Independent Tasks Take care to avoid shadows on your reading eparing for Tests or Presentations Make sure you have enough overhead lighting or lamps and windows available in your study area.
+Let your family members know that you need bright light for studying and learning.